-E C Pomeroy was an interesting and multi-talented fellow.
-He was born in Canada to English parents, but left home at the age of nine when he and his new step-mother didn’t get along.
-He ended up in the Detroit, Michigan area where he apprenticed himself to a blacksmith, which became his trade - off and on - for the remainder of his life.
+EC Pomeroy was an interesting and multi-talented fellow.
+He was born in Canada to English parents, but left home at the age of nine when he and a new step-mother didn’t get along.
+He ended up in the Detroit, Michigan area where he apprenticed himself to a blacksmith and that was his trade, off and on, for the remainder of his life.

-He raised thoroughbred horses for a while until a barn fire took care of that.
-He joined the cavalry and fought in the southern Oregon Indian wars.
-He then worked on the railroads.
-In his later life he seemed to make his living by buying properties, particularly old run down farms, living on them for a few years, fixing them up and then selling them.
+He raised thoroughbred horses for a while until a barn fire took care of that, and joined the cavalry and fought in the southern Oregon Indian wars.
+He also spent time working on the railroads.
+In his later life, EC made his living by buying properties, particularly old run down farms, living on them for a few years while fixing them up and then selling them.
 He’d make a little money and buy another old run down farm, what we'd now call "flipping".

-Most of this was in the Central Willamette and Rogue River valleys and E C eventually ended up in the Medford area.
-After living there for about ten years, the itchy feet struck one last time.
+Most of this activity took place in the Central Willamette and Rogue River valleys, and EC eventually ended up in the Medford area.
+After living there for about ten years, the "itchy feet" struck one last time.
 He found an ad in a farming magazine for land for sale in SW Washington.
-He got on a train and on his way from Portland met a fellow who told him about the Bill Wahl place that was also for sale.
-E C looked it over, liked it, and bought it on the spot – 160 acres in the Lucia Valley, eight miles northeast of Battle Ground.
+He got on the train and on his way from Portland met a fellow who told him about the Bill Wahl place that was also for sale.
+EC looked it over, liked it, and bought it on the spot – 160 acres in the Lucia Valley, eight miles northeast of Battle Ground.

 That was in early July of 1910.
-E C wrote to the family down in southern Oregon that he’d bought another farm – “get things packed and come on up.”
-It took them about six weeks to pack and make the journey, but in the meantime a forest fire roared through the Lucia Valley and burned everything – the house, barn, livestock, it was all gone.
-So when the family arrived, they weren’t greeted by a farm – old, run down or otherwise, but by a bunch of smoldering black stumps.
+EC wrote to the family down in southern Oregon letting them know he had bought another farm – “get things packed and come on up.”
+It took them about six weeks to pack and make the journey, but in the meantime a forest fire roared through the Lucia Valley and burned everything – the house, barn, livestock - it was all gone.
+When the family arrived, they weren’t greeted by a farm – old, run down or otherwise, but by a bunch of smoldering black stumps.

-They could have returned to Oregon as they hadn’t yet sold that farm, but they stayed, and lived their first winter in an army tent provided by the Red Cross.
-The Lucia area averages about 70 inches of rain a year, so you can imagine how enjoyable that first winter was.
+They could have returned to Oregon as they hadn’t yet sold that farm, but the Pomeroys stayed, and lived their first winter in an army tent provided by the Red Cross.
+As the Lucia area averages about 70 inches of rain a year, you can imagine how enjoyable that first winter was.

-And so, that’s where the clock stops at the Pomeroy Farm, where life is depicted as it was in the pre-electrical 1920’s.
+And so, in the years since, we've rewound the clock at the Pomeroy Farm, where life is depicted as it was in the pre-electrical 1920s.
 The house, barn, blacksmith shop, various outbuildings, gardens and grounds, all continue to portray life from an earlier time.
 We invite you to join us at the farm for a taste of a simpler life, one in which the sunlight shapes our days, our work demands grit and mettle, and family is the most important institution in our lives.